juliaolivieri/COMP_293C_Computational_Biology/project/README.md

 ### Windows

 1. If you don't have it already, download WinSCP: https://winscp.net/eng/download.php.
-2. Here is an example:
+2. Here is an example of the commands to use to set up winSCP (replace my username with your own):
    ![input parameters for winSCP](winSCP2.png)
 3. Directions for moving files from your local computer to the cluster: https://winscp.net/eng/docs/task_upload.
 4. Directions for moving files from the cluster to your local computer: https://winscp.net/eng/docs/task_download.